gaiusmathew/git-branch/README.md

 # git-branch
-Adding git branch on the Bash command prompt
+# Adding git branch on the Bash command prompt

-This tutorial shows how to add git branch in bash command prompt note:You will be able to see current branch in bash while you are inside that folder.
+# This tutorial shows how to add git branch in bash command prompt:

 Steps: